savonet/book/language.md

 `output.icecast`:

 ```
-(?id : string, ?chunked : bool, ?connection_timeout : float, ?description : string, ?dumpfile : string, ?encoding : string, ?fallible : bool, ?format : string, ?genre : string, ?headers : [string * string], ?host : string, ?icy_id : int, ?icy_metadata : string, ?mount : string, ?name : string, ?on_connect : (() -> unit), ?on_disconnect : (() -> unit), ?on_error : ((string) -> float), ?on_start : (() -> unit), ?on_stop : (() -> unit), ?password : string, ?port : int, ?protocol : string, ?public : bool, ?start : bool, ?timeout : float, ?url : string, ?user : string, ?verb : string, format('a), source) -> source
+(?id : string?, ?chunked : bool, ?connection_timeout : float,
+ ?description : string?, ?dumpfile : string?, ?encoding : string?,
+ ?fallible : bool, ?format : string, ?genre : string?,
+ ?headers : [string * string], ?host : string, ?icy_metadata : [string],
+ ?icy_song : (([string * string]) -> string?), ?method : string,
+ mount : string, ?name : string?, ?password : string, ?port : int,
+ ?prefer_address : string?, ?public : bool, ?register_telnet : bool,
+ ?send_icy_metadata : bool?, ?send_last_metadata_on_connect : bool,
+ ?start : bool, ?timeout : float, ?transport : http_transport,
+ ?url : string?, ?user : string?, format('a), source('a)) -> unit
 ```

-Although the function has 31 arguments, it is still usable because most of them are optional so that they are not usually specified.
-In passing, we recognize some of the concepts introduced earlier: the headers (`header` parameter) are coded as an association list, and there are quite few handlers (`on_connect`, `on_disconnect`, etc.).
+The function has 30 arguments and 27 of them are optional, so that it stays
+usable: a typical call gives `mount`, the encoder and the source, and leaves the rest alone.
+In passing, we recognize some of the concepts introduced
+earlier: the headers (`headers` parameter) are coded as an association list, the `icy_song` parameter takes a function which builds a string from the metadata, and several parameters are nullable, such as `name` of type `string?`.

 ### Polymorphism